JD, University of California, Berkeley

-Bess Ibtisam Hanish is the child of immigrants from Yemen
+Bess Hanish is the child of immigrants from Yemen

-Fellowship awarded to support work towards a JD in Law at UC Berkeley
+Fellowship awarded to support work towards a JD in Law at University of California, Berkeley

 Bess and her five siblings were raised in a highly insular community of Yemeni Muslims in Bakersfield, California.
 In keeping with Yemeni traditions, her parents took her out of school in the sixth grade.
 After three years at home, she persuaded them to let her go back to school for high school.
 She excelled academically.
 After being kept at home for three more years, she left to pursue her education.